eliyahukoren/ts-jbook-online/README.md

 - Add new cells by hovering on the divider between cells

 All of your changes get saved to the file you opened **jBook** with.
-So if your run **npx jbook-by-ek serve test.js**, all of the text and code you write will be saved to the **test.js** that located in the same directory where you run command.
+So if your run **npx jsnote-ek serve test.js**, all of the text and code you write will be saved to the **test.js** that located in the same directory where you run command.

 # Install

 ```
-npm install [-g] jbook-by-ek@latest
+npm install [-g] jsnote-ek@latest
 ```

 # Usage

 ```
-jbook serve [filename/path-to-file] [--port=<number>]
+jsnote-ek serve [filename/path-to-file] [--port=<number>]
 ```

 Examples:

 ```
+jsnote-ek serve test.js --port=3000

-jbook serve test.js --port=3000 jbook -p 3000 test.js
+jsnote-ek serve -p 3000 test.js
 ```

 Default filename is **notebook.js**, default port is **4005**